 Required registration and licensing

-Workers in the construction industry who undertake installation work on a construction site, must undergo safety induction training and be issued with a Construction Induction Card (commonly known as a "white card").
-In Western Australia, training is conducted by registered training organisations authorised by the WorkSafe Division of the Department of Mines, Industry Regulation and Safety.
+Joiners working in the construction industry must undergo safety induction training and be issued with a Construction Induction Training Card (commonly known as a "White Card").
+In WA, training is conducted by registered training organisations authorised by WorkSafe.